Valium Side Effects & Signs of Addiction

 Valium Addiction Symptoms

-It is very possible to become addicted to Valium, so there are a few things to keep in mind.
+It is possible to become addicted to Valium, so there are a few things to keep in mind.
 First, you should know the signs of valium use.

 The signs of valium use can include seeming tired or confused.
 Signs of valium use are often similar to being intoxicated from alcohol, and these symptoms can occur even when someone is taking the drug as prescribed by their doctor.